 The Future for Bulgaria’s Flying Saucer?

-A new project aims to restore and protect the Buzludzha Monument stripping the saucer of its former political ideology, to leave Bulgaria with a unique world heritage site to amaze and educate many generations to come.
+Meanwhile a new project aims to restore and protect the Buzludzha Monument.
+By and large stripping the saucer of its former political ideology leaving Bulgaria a unique world heritage site to amaze and educate many generations to come.

 A MUseum for Education

-The Buzludzha Monument is a unique structure in terms of its history, architecture and art.
-Thousands of people from all over the world travel to see this decaying, crumbling and looted monument.
-They gaze with a sense of wonder, awe and bewilderment and leave with more unanswered questions than when they arrive.
+People from all over the world travel to see this decaying, crumbling and looted monument.
+Gazing with a sense of wonder, awe and bewilderment tend to leave with more unanswered questions than when they arrive.

 Preserved in the form of a museum, Buzludzha will provide answers to all of those questions.